Vegetarian or Vegan in China?

 I have seen several suggestions on the internet on how do deal with the problems of getting vegetarian food in China (and the near impossibility of getting vegan food).
 As ever, I am highly sceptical that many of them work.
 One reason is linguistic; the other cultural.

-The most common suggestion is to learn the phrase 我吃素 (as ever, hover your mouse over the Chinese to see the Pinyin) which, they tell you, is probably the simplest way to say “I am vegetarian”.
+The most common suggestion is to learn the phrase 我吃素 which, they tell you, is probably the simplest way to say “I am vegetarian”.
 The first problem with this suggestion is that it doesn’t mean that, at all.
 It simply means “I eat vegetables.”
 Well, hey!
 I eat raw and cooked animals but I also eat vegetables.
 It is useless as a suggestion.
 Even if it weren’t, you would really have to get the pronunciation right and Chinese being a tonal language makes this difficult.
 The second thing is that even if you get it spot on, there is no guarantee that the waitress won’t say (in Chinese) “Oh I see.
 So you eat vegetables.
 I will bring you some very delicious vegetables with a bit of chicken to make them a bit more tasty!
 And scatter some dried shrimp over your fried rice.
-It tastes much better that way,” leaving you utterly bewildered by this barrage of incomprehensible and useless Chinese.
+It tastes much better that way,” leaving you utterly bewildered by this barrage of incomprehensible and, to you, useless Chinese.